CnrIacBaGit/Patterns-of-Reactivity-MOMOS-/README.md

 ## Contact

-For any questions or improvements, feel free to contact the author.
+For any questions or improvements, feel free to contact the authors.